zarchri/photocallenge/README.md

 ### Colour Scheme

-As the pages of the site have a background image, I wanted to keep the colour scheme used on the site quite small so as to not overwhelm users.
-Red and green  are very typical colours in traditional British public houses, with the red & green used for upholstery.
+From the befinning I wanted most of a black theme but only chose black and white would be little booring so I decided to change the white color to lightgreen.

 In my css file I have used black and lightgreen color